rwieruch/the-road-to-react-with-firebase/manuscript/chapter1.md

 # React Application Setup: create-react-app

 You are going to implement a whole authentication mechanism in React with sign up, sign in and sign out.
 Furthermore, it should be possible to reset a password or change a password as a user.
 The latter option is only available for an authenticated user.
-Last but not least, it should be possible to protect certain routes (URLs) to be only used by authenticated users.
+Last, but not least, it should be possible to protect certain routes (URLs) to be only used by authenticated users.
 Therefore you will build a proper authorization solution around it.

 The application will be bootstrapped with Facebook's official React boilerplate project [create-react-app](https://github.com/facebookincubator/create-react-app).
 You can install it once globally on the command line and make use of it whenever you want afterward.